Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 Another experiment involved moving the storage for all the ROMs from DMAMEM to FASTRUN memory.
 It only had a minor effect on the issue.
 This should be tried again after other experiments have been tried and implemented.

+## Commit \#77 11/23/2020

+Changes:
+-   Modify MOUNT for tape and disk when the media needs to be created.
+Now uses a shared copy function that is also used for SDCOPY.
+-   Implemented SDCOPY